kebasaa/SCIO-read/README.md

 # Read the SCiO spectrometer built by [Consumer Physics](https://www.consumerphysics.com/)

-In this small project, I'm trying to create a Python library to read the SCiO scans directly.
+In this small project, I'm trying to hack the SCiO spectrometer in order to create a Python library to read scans directly.
 As I'm not very experienced, this is first going to be a documentation effort of the device, and hopefully in the future also some code to make it work.
 Any input and help is appreciated.

 ## Hardware